Judge Orders Deposition of Ex-Trump Org CFO Allen Weisselberg in Inauguration Lawsuit

-The former chief financial officer of the Trump Organization will be forced to participate in a “very limited” deposition in connection with a lawsuit over alleged waste of funds and self-dealing by the former president’s inaugural committee, a judge ruled on Thursday.
+The former chief financial officer of the Trump Organization will be forced to participate in a “very limited” deposition as part of a lawsuit over alleged waste and self-dealing by the former president’s inaugural committee, a judge ruled Thursday.

-During a Thursday status hearing, Judge Yvonne Williams said she will “allow a limited deposition” of Allen Weisselberg, who is already indicted on unrelated charges in a tax fraud case in New York.
+During a status hearing, Judge Yvonne Williams said she will “allow a limited deposition” of Allen Weisselberg, who is already indicted on unrelated charges in a tax fraud case in New York.
 Among other things, the D.C.
-Attorney General’s Office alleges that after a bill for hotel rooms booked by the Trump Organization for the inaugural went to a collections agency, the nonprofit committee got stuck with the bill.
+Attorney General’s Office alleges that after a bill for Lowes Madison hotel rooms booked by the Trump Organization for the 2017 confab went to a collections agency, the nonprofit committee got stuck with the bill.

 The motion comes after the Trump legal team asked the judge to spare the embattled CFO.